MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 }
 ```

-This is not a monolith and not microservices.
+This is neither a monolith nor microservices.
 A service boundary matched how the business thought about checkout.

 **What changed:**